Man pleads guilty to killing good Samaritan who intervened in domestic dispute

 Prosecutors argued at the 2019 hearing that the severity of the assault on Salazar showed intent to kill, and with his plea Nash concurred.
 But the agreement limits his potential punishment; had he gone to trial and been convicted on all charges, he could have faced more than four life sentences.

-She raised over $30,000 to organizations in D.C. and Bolivia that help victims of domestic abuse.
+She raised more than $30,000 to organizations in D.C. and Bolivia that help victims of domestic abuse.